nih-cfde/2022-content-generating-sprints/docs/index.md

 ## Event Details

 Both sprints will last 5 days and be **largely asynchronous**, besides an introductory session to cover technical infrastructure and support.
 Several sessions will be run to help accommodate schedule conflicts.
 Throughout the week, co-working sessions over zoom with breakout rooms will be available where we can resolve problems and share solutions.
 A closing session will recap what work was accomplished, and goals for the next sprint.

-If you have any questions, please contact the help desk at: support@cfde.atlassian.net
+If you have any questions, please contact the help desk at <support@cfde.atlassian.net>.